Answering some frequently asked questions about hospice care & the services we offer.

 How many people does Matthews House assist in a year?

 Our 4-bed residence has housed 211 residents since 2013.
 In 2015/2016, Matthews House supported 99 clients in our residence, and 1664 individuals through a variety of community outreach programs.
-Our new location is home to 10- beds.
+Our new location is home to 10- beds and current information will be coming soon.